 Hardship Waiver Also Requires a Good Faith Marriage

 If a marriage has been terminated due to death or divorce, and even if the spouse has abused the conditional resident, there’s still an important requirement to prove it started as a good faith marriage.
+The I-751 hardship waiver after divorce is not a free pass; you’ll need to prove your intentions were honest when you entered the marriage.

 Hardship Waiver Creates Additional Burdens of Proof